Suicide Kings

-Suicide Kings is a 1997 American crime thriller black comedy film directed by Peter O'Fallon and starring Christopher Walken, Denis Leary, Sean Patrick Flanery, Johnny Galecki, Jay Mohr, Jeremy Sisto and Henry Thomas.
-Based on Don Stanford's short story The Hostage, the film follows the group of students who kidnap a respected Mafia figure.
-It has a 33% approval rating on Rotten Tomatoes and grossed $1.7 million in the US.
+Suicide Kings is a 1997 American crime thriller black comedy film directed by Peter O'Fallon, and starring Christopher Walken, Denis Leary, Sean Patrick Flanery, Johnny Galecki, Jay Mohr, Jeremy Sisto and Henry Thomas.
+Based on Don Stanford's short story "The Hostage", the film follows the group of students who kidnap a respected former Mafia figure.

 Plot

-Charlie Barret walks to his private table in a restaurant, only to see two young men sitting at his table – Avery and Max.
-Another young man, who is friends with Avery and Max, Brett, joins them shortly after Charlie sits down and begins chatting with them.
+Charlie Barret walks to his private table in a restaurant, only to see a group of young men sitting at his table – Avery, Max, and Brett.
 Charlie happens to know Avery's father, and, after an initial reluctance, is willing to go with the boys for a "night on the town".
+When they go out, the young men knock out Charlie and kidnap him.

-Before meeting Charlie, they had previously planned to use chloroform to knock him out in their car.
-The plan goes awry, and Charlie fights back, almost wrecking the car before they can finally put him under.
-When Charlie wakes up, he sees himself surrounded by the three men, and a fourth friend, T. K., checks his vital signs.
+When Charlie wakes up, he sees himself surrounded by the three men, and a fourth friend, T. K., who checks his vital signs.
 It is revealed that Charlie is Carlo Bartolucci, a former mob figure.
 The boys explain that Avery's sister, Elise, has been kidnapped, and that the kidnappers are demanding a $2 million ransom for her release.
 Unable to come up with the money on such short notice, they figure Charlie still has connections to get the money and set up an exchange.
 To ensure that Charlie knows how serious they are, Charlie is shown his cut-off finger, still wearing his signet ring, and is told that the same was done to Elise.
-As incentive for his cooperation, they explain that they will do to him everything that is done to Elise.

-Charlie flies into a rage and threatens to kill them, though he eventually agrees to help.
 As Charlie requests continual alcoholic drinks and his blood does not properly clot, T. K., a medical student, explains that Charlie's alcoholism may cause him to die of blood loss if he is not taken to a hospital.
 Charlie contacts his lawyer, who in turn contacts Lono, Charlie's bodyguard, and asks him to track Charlie down.
-Lono goes about his own investigation, asking for - and in some cases beating out - information from people.
-However, he shows he has a soft side as one of the people he beats up is the father of Jennifer, the hostess at the restaurant that Charlie and the boys frequent.
+Lono goes about his own investigation, often using violent means.
 Meanwhile, Charlie seems to take perverse pleasure in playing mind games with his kidnappers.
-During the course of these conversations, Charlie unnerves the friends with stories of his early years as a gangster, especially concerning some former neighbors of his that he had had killed and then fed their remains to their Dobermans.
+During the course of these conversations, Charlie unnerves the friends with stories of his early years as a gangster, especially concerning some former neighbors of his that he had killed and then fed their remains to their Dobermans.
 Another story was how he got his signet ring.